FastTrackOrg/FastTrack/docs/user/interactiveTracking.md

 ### Soft parameters

 The soft parameters can be leveled automatically by clicking on the Level button.
-This will automatically compute the soft parameters as each contribution weighs one quarter of the total cost.
-It has to be manually tuned by the user to find the optimal soft parameters with the system's knowledge.
+This will automatically compute the soft parameters as each contribution weighs one quarter of the total cost (see more at [this page](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008697#sec003) section "automatic tracking parameters").
+It has to be manually fine-tuned by the user to find the optimal soft parameters with the system's knowledge.
 For example, for a system where the objects' direction is not relevant, the user will select the Normalization angle equal to 0.

 * Normalization distance (legacy Maximal length/ Typical length): typical distance traveled between two consecutive images.
 * Normalization angle (legacy Maximal angle/Typical angle): typical reorientation possible between two consecutive images.